-This shape indicates that you can drag the cursor from side to side.
-If you drag the cursor beyond the window edge, the window contents scroll to keep the cursor visible.
-The position vanishes when dragging unless the control key is down or you click on the label.

-If you position the mouse pointer over the cursor label, the pointer changes to this shape to indicate that you can drag the label up and down the cursor.
+- ↔ This shape indicates that you can drag the cursor from side to side.
+If you drag the cursor beyond the window edge, the window contents scroll to keep the cursor visible. - ♣ ↓ If you position the mouse pointer over the cursor label, the pointer changes to a 4-headed arrow to indicate that you can drag both the label and the cursor.
 This can be useful when preparing an image for publication and you need the cursor label to be clear of data.
+If you move the pointer to one side, or hold down the shift key, the pointer becomes a two-headed vertical arrow and you can drag the label, but not the cursor.